-Analytical Essay: This assignment asks you to write a research paper that contextualizes at least one of the course texts aside from The Latehomecomer in terms of the history of immigration to the US for the immigrant group or groups that the text represents.
+For this assignment you will have the option of either working in a group to conduct oral histories or of writing an individual research paper that contextualizes at least one of the course texts aside from The Latehomecomer in terms of the history of immigration and migration to the US for the immigrant/migrant group or groups that the text represents.
 You should describe the position of the text with respect to one of the issues that we have discussed in this class.